ctron/rust-esp-container/README.md

   * A test on Windows shows that, yes it works.
 But with some quirks:
     * The menu `make menuconfig` renders a bit weird.
 Maybe the new Windows terminal will fix this.
     * The first `make app` will run just fine, but after that it fails to compile.
 Maybe some issue with the Windows CIFS mapping in Docker.
-However, you can skip this step and run `xargo-project` instead.
+However, you can skip this step and run `xbuild-project` instead.
 That will only compile the rust part.
   * In theory this should work also with with the ESP8266.
 A few tweaks for the build files will be required, and I didn't test this.